openedx/edx-django-utils/edx_django_utils/monitoring/docs/decisions/0003-code-owner-for-celery-tasks.rst

 ------------

 * We added the new decorator as needed for all existing tasks.
 * New celery tasks will need to add the same decorator.
-See "Rejected Alternatives" for a potential alternative.

 (Rejected) Alternatives
 -----------------------